punchplatform/starter-platform/README.md

 This sample configuration works well with kooker or with a development setup.

+It illustrates a simple yet fairly complete log management configuration.
+It consists of a central platform (whose configuration is under the 'conf' folder), and four external devices that simulate (resp) microsoft, ha proxy and stormshield security logs.

 Here are the few files to use:

 * INFO : contains the target punch server url.
-By default the kooker one.
+By default it points to kooker one.
 * uploadConf.sh : upload the configuration to punch configuration server.
+* uploadDevice.sh: uplad the devices information to punch central platform.

 The folders are the following:

 * conf/processing: a punch log parsing pipeline
 * conf/ingestion: a punch HTTP punchline to receive traffic from external devices.
 * conf/indexing: punch pipelines to insert the parsed logs or error documents into elasticsearch or opensearch
-* devices: a set of punch devices to simulate external traffics.
+* devices: the punch devices to simulate external traffics.

-## Kooker usage
+## Kooker Usage

 To upload the configuration to Kooker simply type in: